giprim/giprim/README.md

-💻 Code whisperer by day, bug hunter by night.
+💻 Code whisperer by day, bug hunter by night. <br>
-🚀 Frontend-first, full-stack when needed — React, TypeScript & Node.js are my tools of choice.
+🚀 Frontend-first, full-stack when needed — React, TypeScript & Node.js are my tools of choice. <br>
-🎯 Building clean, scalable apps (and occasionally breaking them to learn faster).
+🎯 Building clean, scalable apps (and occasionally breaking them to learn faster). <br>
-☕ Fueled by coffee, curiosity, and the eternal quest for that one perfect commit.
+☕ Fueled by coffee, curiosity, and the eternal quest for that one perfect commit. <br>

 ## 🌐 Socials: